awanzek/FinTech_HW1_CaseStudy/readme.md

 * **What are the other major companies in this domain?**
 Other major companies in the blockchain and cryptocurrency domain of FinTech include IOTA, as mentioned above with its tangle technology, and Coinbase, referenced in Forbes articles cited for this case study.
 Coinbase is one of the 10 biggest companies in the space and has developed from an online storage wallet to an insitutional online trading platform. ([Kauflin, 2019](https://www.forbes.com/sites/jeffkauflin/2019/02/04/the-10-biggest-fintech-companies-in-america-2019/#4cbf3d5832b9))

-    Other major players are .
-There is an endless number of coins being created and produced by companies around the world.
+    Another major player that is stepping onto the scene is Libra, Facebook's own cryptocurrency coin. ([Reiff, 2020](https://www.investopedia.com/tech/most-important-cryptocurrencies-other-than-bitcoin/)) There is an endless number of coins being created and produced by companies around the world.
 However, the top coins Bitcoin, Ethereum, Litecoin and Ripple still dominate the cryptocurrency markets.

 ## Results